Building Block Bedtime Stories

 The blocks clattered with excitement.

-Tomorrow he would build again, but for now, the tremendous tower of tickles stood guard over his dreams, glowing gently, ready to tumble once more when morning giggles called.
+Tomorrow he would build again.
+But for now, the tremendous tower of tickles stood guard over his dreams, glowing gently, ready to tumble once more when morning called.

 Tree Fort Bedtime Stories